dpxa/RTCPortal/README.md

-# RTCPortal – Peer-to-Peer File Sharing via WebRTC
+# RTCPortal – Peer-to-Peer File Sharing

 RTCPortal is a web-based file-sharing tool that enables users to send files directly to each other using WebRTC and Socket.IO.
 Unlike traditional cloud storage services, RTCPortal does not store files on a central server.
 Instead, files are transferred directly between users, ensuring privacy and efficiency.